Item Library

 In addition to creating item lists, the Item Library can also assist with the following:

-- Comparing items and subscales in new modules and item lists with those that are already approved
+• Comparing items and scales in new modules and item lists with those that are already approved